Bridging the Gap Between Target Networks and Functional Regularization: Experiments

-These depictions of the convergence or divergence behaviors of FR VI and TN VI hint at the fact that TN-based algorithms may be more unstable than FR-based algorithms for strongly off-policy distributions.
+\looseness=-1 These depictions of the convergence or divergence behaviors of TD(0) with FR and TD(0) with TN hint at the fact that TN-based algorithms may be more unstable than FR-based algorithms for strongly off-policy distributions.
 This hypothesis is studied empirically in the next subsection.

-We provide more figures in the appendix~\ref{app:fig_simple_mdp} where we also discuss the impact of the discount factor $\gamma$.